 Brian’s practice also includes defending public and private clients, including retail businesses, against claims involving premises liability, general negligence, vehicle liability and other tort claims.

-Significantly, Brian is also a member of the Leon County Development Support & Environmental Management Citizens Users Group.
-The 14-member group studies and makes recommendations to the Leon County Commission about proposed growth management ordinances and other planning issues.
+Brian also handles a variety of land use matters on behalf of municipalities and other local government entities, including alleged takings violations and disputes involving various development orders.
+Since 2013, Brian has been a member of the Leon County Development Support and Environmental Citizens User Group.
+This 14-member group studies and makes recommendations to the Leon County Commission about proposed growth management ordinances and other planning issues.

 In his practice, Brian also defends elected government officials before the Florida Commission on Ethics for alleged violations of Florida’s ethics laws.

 Prior to joining Rumberger, Kirk & Caldwell, Brian worked as an Honors Attorney and Assistant Attorney General for the State of Florida.
 He handled a broad range of general civil litigation matters, including the defense of a class action lawsuit that sought institutional reform of Florida’s Medicaid program.